pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 Object-Oriented Programming (OOP) is a programming paradigm that emphasizes the use of objects to represent real-world entities and concepts.
 It is based on several key principles:

-- **Encapsulation**: Encapsulation bundles data (attributes) and the functions (methods) that operate on the data into a single unit called an object.
+- **Encapsulation**: Encapsulation bundles data (attributes) and the functions (methods) that operate on the data into a single unit called an *object*.
 This promotes data hiding and reduces the complexity of the code.
 - **Inheritance**: Inheritance allows you to create new classes (derived or child classes) based on existing classes (base or parent classes).
 It enables code reuse and the creation of class hierarchies.
 - **Polymorphism**: Polymorphism allows objects of different classes to be treated as objects of a common base class.
 It promotes code flexibility and the ability to work with objects at a higher level of abstraction.

+---

+# RAII idiom (Resource Acquisition Is Initialization)

+## Holding a resource is a class invariant, tightly bound to the object's lifetime

+## RAII idiom:
+1. Encapsulate a resource within a class (constructor).
+2. Utilize the resource through a local instance of the class.
+3. Automatically release the resource when the object goes out of scope (destructor).

+## Implications
+1. C++ does not rely on a garbage collector.
+2. Resource management becomes the programmer's responsibility.

 ---